Pau tourism & sightseeing

 Visit Pau (Aquitaine, France)

-Pau is in the Pyrénées-Atlantiques department of Aquitaine, about an hour north of the mountains and an hour to the east of Biarritz and the Atlantic coast.
+Pau is a town in the Pyrénées-Atlantiques department of Aquitaine, about an hour north of the mountains and an hour to the east of Biarritz and the Atlantic coast.

 Go to Pau on a sunny day and you will be absolutely spellbound by the view from the Boulevard des Pyrenees.
 The green lower hills of the Pyrenees are across from your raised vantage point on the Boulevard and the snow-capped mountains lie behind.
 In the foreground you have the palm trees contrasting dramatically with the mountainous landscape beyond.